nhejazi/hejazi/README.md

 ---

-R/nima is an [R](http://www.r-project.org) package with miscellaneous R convenience functions that are useful to me.
+R/nima is an [R](http://www.r-project.org) package that houses miscellaneous convenience functions that are useful to me.

 ---